 Here are some of the costs you should be aware of:

-- Deductibles are the amount a beneficiary must pay before the insurance plan begins its coverage.
+- Deductibles are the amount you must pay before the insurance plan begins to pay.
 There may be an annual deductible and deductibles that apply to specific services.

-- Coinsurance is the percentage of a claim that a beneficiary must pay when receiving a service.
-For example, you may be required to pay 20% of each prescription drug.
+- Coinsurance is the percentage of a claim that you must pay when receiving a service.
+For example, you may be required to pay 20% for each prescription drug.

-- Copayments are a dollar amount a beneficiary must pay when receiving a service.
+- Copayments are a dollar amount you must pay when receiving a service.
 For example, you may need to pay $10 per doctor visit.

 How Do I Compare Medicare Advantage Plan Costs?

 Here are some factors to consider when you compare Medicare Advantage plans.